I've walked into a lot of BJJ academies over the years.

 Within five minutes of walking through the door, I always know which ones are going to make it.

-It's whether there's an engine running underneath everything — a structure, a set of systems and boundaries and processes that keeps the whole thing moving smoothly.
-Or whether everything is just being done on a whim.
+It's whether there's an engine running underneath everything: a structure, a set of systems and boundaries and processes that keeps the whole thing moving.
+Or whether the place is just being run on a whim.

 Most academy owners have no idea their engine is missing.
 Until the day it matters.